15 Common Chicken Diseases: What To Know

-This bacterial disease can show up in a number of different forms including Arizonosis, Pullorum disease, fowl typhoid, and paratyphoid (see the breakdown here).
+This bacterial disease can show up in various forms, including Arizonosis, Pullorum disease, fowl typhoid, and paratyphoid (see the breakdown here).

-It is also more dangerous during cold seasons when chickens are living in close quarters due to the weather.
+It is also more dangerous during cold seasons when chickens live in close quarters due to the weather.

-This one is, unfortunately, able to spread vertically (from parent to child) as well as horizontally (between adult chickens).
+Unfortunately, this one can spread vertically (from parent to child) and horizontally (between adult chickens).

 The latter can come in many forms, including an infected coop, food, boots and hands, rodents, bugs, and the addition of new birds to the flock.

 Chickens infected with the bacteria can show signs of lethargy, puffy eyes, ruffled feathers, dehydration, lowered egg production, white, chalky diarrhea, and pasty vents.

 Is It Fatal?

 Yes.
 This one can be deadly.

 Probiotics in a supplement form or even yogurt can help fight off the infection.